hazelcast/hazelcast-jet-demos/realtime-image-recognition/README.md

 This application shows how you can implement a custom streaming source and sink and how to make streaming aggregations in Hazelast Jet.

+## Package Level Structure

+The main class (`RealTimeImageRecognition`) with the main method, webcam data source (`WebcamSource`) and serialiable version of the buffered image(`SerializableBufferedImage`) classes resides in the default package.

 # Building the Application